 I’ve been on a Chinese takeout kick lately, have you noticed?
 First Egg Rolls, then Vegetarian Egg Roll in a Bowl.
+I even make Chinese chicken skewers.
 Well, no Chinese menu is complete without Potstickers.
 For some, it’s the best thing offered.

 What is a Potsticker?